 Conclusion

 In this contribution, we proposed two different modifications to the current VVC [1] regarding chroma intra mode coding in order to address how to utilize the relatively small block size of chroma blocks and leverage the excellent coding efficiency of the DM mode.
-The proposed modifications are applied only to the small-sized chroma blocks (that is, not larger than 16x16) and horizontally rectangular shaped blocks.
+The proposed modifications are applied only to the small-sized chroma blocks (that is, not larger than 16x16 or 4x4) and horizontally rectangular shaped blocks.
 Since there are still some matters to further tune (for example, the block size to apply this scheme, and the range of angle lumping), it is proposed to test the proposed methods further in CE test.

 References